emberjs/website/source/blog/2018-06-29-the-ember-times-issue-53.md

 ---

 ## [Oh, No(de) He Didn't!](https://github.com/ef4/ember-auto-import)
 [Edward Faulkner](https://github.com/ef4) has just released version 1.0 of `ember-auto-import`.
-This addon allows you to add dependencies using NPM or Yarn with zero configuration.
+This addon allows you to add dependencies using NPM or Yarn with **zero configuration**.
 It can be used both in apps and addons and deduplicates correctly across all addons and the app itself.

 All you have to do is type `ember install ember-auto-import` and you’re ready to add whatever dependency you want to your project using NPM or yarn.